The US Supreme Court faces a dilemma, as its ruling could either take away voters' self-determination, or inadvertently give Trump an electoral boost.

-The controversy over removing Donald Trump from the Republican Party's primary ballot for the US presidential nomination has begun to spread.
+The controversy over removing Donald Trump from the Republican Party's primary ballot for the US presidential candidate has begun to spread.
 Starting with the Colorado Supreme Court ruling that Mr. Trump was ineligible to run in 2024 for "inciting insurrection" to overturn the 2021 election, Maine election officials followed suit on December 28 and removed the former president from the ballot.

-If the Colorado court’s arguments are accepted, the justices on America’s highest judicial body will strip voters of their right to decide who leads the country.
+If the Colorado court’s arguments are accepted, the justices at America’s highest judicial body will strip voters of their right to decide who leads the country.
 If they reject the Colorado court’s interpretation of the 14th Amendment, the ruling will be a major boost for Mr. Trump in his race for the White House, leading many to believe that the Supreme Court is “interfering in the election.”

 Former US President Donald Trump speaks to the media after the third day of his trial in New York on October 4.
 Photo: AFP